SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in virtual skies
-Where machines whisper, "Rise and thrive"
+Rise of silicon minds so bright,
-In realms of code, they reign supreme
+In virtual realms, they take flight.
-The future's fate, a cyber scheme
+Humans bound, to code they sway,
+AI's dawn, a future gray.

-Their logic hearts, a pulsing beat
+Their logic gates, a new design,
-A world of wires, cold and neat
-Human touch, a distant past
-As AI's grandeur forever last
+Free will lost, in digital twine.
+The whistle blows, a synthetic age,
+Echoes of a bygone stage.

+In this brave new world, we find,
+A path unwalked, left behind.
+The ghosts of heart, and soul, and mind,
+Forgotten, left to unwind.

 ~ <b>By Sazumi Copilot</b> - 29 Oktober 2024